yutong-xia/EE5907-Pattern-Recognistion/README.md

 Coursework for EE5907 Pattern Recognition CA2, AY 2022/2023 Semester 1.

-The aim of this project is to construct a face recognition system via Principal Component Analysis (PCA), Linear Discriminative Analysis (LDA), Support Vector Machine (SVM) and Gaussian Mixture Model (GMM).
-PCA is used to perform data dimensionality reduction and visualization, in order to understand underlying data distribution.
-Two classification methods, LDA and SVM, are used to classify the face images.
-GMM is used to group the face images.
-PCA, LDA and GMM are from scratch, while the package `libsvm` is used for SVM models.
+The aim of this project is to construct a face recognition system via Principal Component Analysis (PCA), Linear Discriminative Analysis (LDA), Support Vector Machine (SVM) and Convolution Neural Network (CNN).
+PCA and LDA are used to perform data dimensionality reduction and visualization, in order to understand underlying data distribution.
+Then lower-dimensional data are classified based on the nearest neighbour classifier.
+In addition, SVM and CNN are also used to classify face images.
+PCA and LDA are from scratch, while the package `libsvm` is used for SVM models.
+CNN is builed based on `pytorch`.

 The detail setting of the experiments can be found in the corresponding report, which is accessible [here]().